Are you a Baby Boomer with an Interest Only Mortgage?

 We have access to an increasing number of specialist lenders who will allow you to have a RIO mortgage, subject to certain criteria being met.
 These are mortgages, not equity release, so normal mortgage terms apply, meaning income multiples determine how much you can borrow, you will have monthly interest payments to make, and at the end of term a balance to be repaid.
 The market is still changing though and products that convert to Equity Release, at a certain age, are also becoming available.

 Use your hard-earned capital to pay off the debt if you wish, but at least be aware that you could have options.
-A mortgage debt might also be a useful way to mitigate an inheritance tax liability, if appropriate.

 As you can see an interesting market but one where you have to take advice, to take advantage.